peering-manager/peering-manager/docs/models/peering/bgpgroup.md

 on how you want to manage BGP sessions in your network.
 For each group that you create, the following properties can be configured (n.b. some are optional):

-  * `Name`: a human-readable name attached to a group.
+  * `Name`: human-readable name attached to a group.
-  * `Slug`: a unique configuration and URL friendly name; most of the time it is automatically generated from the group's name.
+  * `Slug`: unique configuration and URL friendly name; usually it is automatically generated from the group's name.
   * `Comments`: text to explain what the group is for.
 Can use Markdown formatting.
-  * `Check BGP Session States`: a value used to know if routers attached to BGP sessions within the group have to check for the state of these sessions.
+  * `Check BGP Session States`: defines if Peering Manager should poll the status of sessions within this group.
   * `Import Routing Policies`: a list of routing policies to apply when receiving prefixes though BGP sessions in the group.
   * `Export Routing Policies`: a list of routing policies to apply when